xcarpentier/find-emoji/README.md

 * [ ] Add filter on category
 * [ ] Add number of results
 * [ ] Merge emoji with https://github.com/iamcal/emoji-data
+* [ ] keep a sublist with emoji habitually used by the user